zaphosting/docs/docs/vserver-linux-python.md

 ---
 id: vserver-linux-python
 title: "VPS: Installation of Python"
-description: Information on how to install and run python on your Linux server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install and run python on your Linux server from ZAP-Hosting
 sidebar_label: Install Python
 services:
   - vserver